Spotlight on Hi Smile – find out how two entrepreneurs built a $20m dollar business in just 18 months

 For us it just made sense.
-They are the ones in Australia that have the biggest network, they’re able to grow with you as fast as you can.
-The good thing for us was that very early on, we were hassling our local Australia Post centre as we wanted to get an Account Manager straight away.
+They have the biggest network in Australia, they’re able to grow with you as fast as you can.
+The good thing for us was that very early on, we were hassling our local Australia Post Centre as we wanted to get an Account Manager straight away.
 We were very proactive in getting that process happening straight away instead of waiting for somebody to get in touch with us.
 They have eParcel, the biggest network in Australia and they are very good at integrating with businesses such as StarShipIT.

 And what made you choose to partner with StarShipIT?